Singapore: Hangin' with the Orang Utans

 Hangin’ with the Orang Utans

-The orang utan’s life is mostly a solitary one, especially for the males.
+Us humans tend to be pretty social, but the orang utan’s life is mostly a solitary one, especially for the males.
 Males are loners and they even wander through the forest making plenty of noise to ensure that other males can hear them and stay far away.
 Sometimes their call can be heard over a mile away.
 Females, on the other hand, bond strongly with their young.
 An infant orang utan might stay with its mother for six or seven years before it can survive on its own!

-Despite the small numbers of orang utans in the wild, conservation efforts are underway, especially here, in Singapore.
+Despite disturbingly low numbers of orang utans in the wild, conservation efforts are underway, especially here, in Singapore.
 The Singapore Zoo was the first zoo in the world to create a free-ranging area for its orang utans.
 This exhibit is one of the zoo’s largest and it features an island and a boardwalk filled with lush vegetation and tall trees to mimic the orang utans natural habitat.
 There’s room for the orang utans climb, swing, and play.